kubiknem/event-calculus-solver-comparison/README.md

 This is a repo for comparing the capabilities and limitations of ASP solvers on Event Calculus.
-There are examples for clingo and s(CASP) including execution logs for different domain sizes.
+There are examples for Clingo and s(CASP) including execution logs for different domain sizes.

 ## How to